htoooth/mississippi2/readme.md

 # mississippi

-a collection of useful stream utility modules. learn how the modules work using this and then pick the ones you want and use them individually
+a collection of useful stream utility modules. learn how the modules work using this and then pick the ones you want and use them individually.

 the goal of the modules included in mississippi is to make working with streams easy without sacrificing speed, error handling or composability.